aaronbloomfield/ccc/hws/dappintro/index.md

 		    - Save the contract address -- there is a copy icon to easily copy it -- as you will need to submit that
 		- You can view the information for that transaction on our blockchain explorer -- the block that contained the transaction that deployed your smart contract, the transaction itself, and the account that is the contract address
 		    - You may have to wait up to 5 minutes for the explorer to refresh
-6. Call some methods on your contract
+5. Call some methods on your contract
     - If you expand the specific deployed contract, you can see the various methods that it provides.
 Call the blue buttoned methods, which are the ones that are read-only methods (and thus do not require writing a transaction to the blockchain) -- choices, num_choices, voters, and unnecessaryFunction.
         - To see if you have voted, click the copy icon to the right of your account drop-down box, then paste that into the 'voters' box and click 'voters' -- it should show false, but you will have to click on the down arrow to the right of the 'debug' button that appeared
     - Vote for your choice!
 Enter a number in the 'vote' box for your choice, and click 'vote'
-    		- You will see "transact to Polls.vote pending ..." in the console -- it's waiting for the transaction to make it onto the blockchain
+    		- You will see "transact to Poll.vote pending ..." in the console -- it's waiting for the transaction to make it onto the blockchain
-    		- Run `miner.start()` and then `miner.stop()`
+            - It should be auto-mined very quickly
     		- In the console, click the down-arrow to the right of the 'debug' button that appeared -- it lists the transaction hash.
 You can view that on the explorer as well
             - You will need to submit the block number and transaction hash where you voted
     - You can call 'voters' again with your coinbase account; it should return true this time
-7. Don't close down Remix!
+6. Don't close down Remix!
-    - You are going to need it open and with the Polls.sol compiled, for task 4, below
+    - You are going to need it open and with the Poll.sol compiled, for task 4, below

-### Task 3: Web Interface
+### Part 4: Web Interface

 We wanted to show you that you can create a web page to interact with a smart contract on the blockchain.
 The Javascript of the web page uses the web3 library, which is what allows you to connect to the blockchain from Javascript.
 In our case, we use it to connect to a node running geth.
 The URL for this web page is on the Collab landing page -- once there, enter your smart contract's contract address (with the leading `0x`) for your deployed smart contract, and it will display the choices.

 On the course blockchain explorer, you can find other contract addresses -- look at the transactions page, and see what has something listed in the 'contract address' column.
 You can then enter that address into the web page to see what choices your classmates selected.
 Note that you won't know who deployed that particular smart contract.
-Note that this web page will only work with the version of the Polls code shown here, and only if there are no compilation optimizations.
-Specifically, it will only work with a smart contract that has the same ABI that the Polls.sol generates; you can see that ABI in the Javascript source code of the web page.
-Some of the earlier contracts on the blockchain are earlier versions of Polls.sol or different contracts.
+Note that this web page will only work with the version of the Poll code shown here, and only if there are no compilation optimizations.
+Specifically, it will only work with a smart contract that has the same ABI that the Poll.sol generates; you can see that ABI in the Javascript source code of the web page.
+Some of the earlier contracts on the blockchain are earlier versions of Poll.sol or different contracts.
 But most of the recent ones should work.

 How this all works is beyond the scope of this assignment, but will be something we will be going over later in the semester.
 Feel free to look over the Javascript code in that web page -- the only other requirement is that a local geth node has to be running with a few specific flags to enable this web page to connect to it.
 One can also have a web page initiate a transaction onto the blockchain, such as casting a vote -- we will see that in a future assignment; that requires a browser plugin, such as [MetaMask](https://metamask.io/), that allows for posting of transactions from a web page using a specific Ethereum account.

-### Task 4: Vote!
+### Part 5: Vote!

-I have loaded the Polls smart contract onto our private Ethereum blockchain, and you all must vote!
-The only information I will tell you is that the contract address for this is on the Collab landing page.
-It's the same Polls.sol code that we have been using throughout this assignment, albeit with different choices.
+I have loaded the Poll smart contract onto our private Ethereum blockchain, and you all must vote!
+The only information we will tell you is that the contract address for this is on the Collab landing page, and that it fulfills the [IPoll.sol](IPoll.sol.html) ([src](IPoll.sol)) interface.
 You have to figure out what the options are, and then vote for one.
 You will need to submit the block number and transaction hash where you voted.

 In Remix, you can call a different contract *with the same codebase*.
 In particular, it has to have the same ABI.
-On the Collab landing page is the address of a deployed Polls contract -- copy that address.
-In Remix, above the "Deployed contracts" list is a blue "At Address" button -- copy the contract address there, and click that button.
-This now gives us a connection to a different Polls contract.
+For this, you can (and should) use the IPoll.sol file.
+On the Collab landing page is the address of a deployed Poll contract -- copy that address.
+In Remix, in the Deployment pane, switch to IPoll.
+Above the "Deployed contracts" list is a blue "At Address" button -- copy the contract address there, and click that button.
+This now gives us a connection to a different Poll contract.
 Use this to vote.
-Remember that you have to mine your vote to the blockchain for it to take effect.

 Note that Remix may complain that the address is not [checksummed](../../slides/ethereum.html#/checksum).
 This is a warning, not an error, and it should still work fine.
 Remix will provide, in the warning, the checksummed address -- you are welcome to use that instead to silence this warning.
 You can also use [ethsum.netlify.app](https://ethsum.netlify.app/) to checksum an Ethernet address.

 The assumption is that the account you will vote with is your `eth.coinbase` account.
 (It's fine if you want to use a different account, but when you submit your information at the end of this assignment, be sure to submit the account that you used for the deployment and voting.)
 As your account information will be in the `voters` mapping, we will be able to determine who has voted and who has not.
 We won't know who voted for what, though, since that information is not kept by this smart contract.
 (Well, mostly.
 We could look up who voted for what, since it's on the blockchain, but that's a hassle we aren't going to do that.)
 You get credit for this part as along as you vote on my smart contract; it does not matter what you vote for.

-### Closing down
+### Part 6: Closing down

 Please turn off your geth node when you are done with this assignment.
 You can always turn it back on again when needed.

 ### Submission

 You will need to fill in the various values from this assignment into the [dappintro.py](dappintro.py.html) ([src](dappintro.py)) file.
 That file clearly indicates all the values that need to be filled in.
 That file, along with your Solidity source code, are the only files that must be submitted.
-The 'sanity_checks' dictionary is intended to be a checklist to ensure that you perform the various other aspects to ensure this assignment is fully submitted.
+The `sanity_checks` dictionary is intended to be a checklist to ensure that you perform the various other aspects to ensure this assignment is fully submitted.

 There are *three* forms of submission for this assignment; you must do all three.

-Submission 1: You must deploy the Polls smart contracts to our private Ethereum blockchain.
+Submission 1: You must deploy the Poll smart contracts to our private Ethereum blockchain.
 It's fine if you deploy it a few times to test it.
 The contract addresses and transaction hashes of these deployments are entered into the `dappintro.py` file that you submit.

-Submission 2: You must vote on both your Polls contract and the course-wide Polls contract.
+Submission 2: You must vote on both your Poll contract and the course-wide Poll contract.

-Submission 3: You should submit your `Polls.sol` file and your completed `dappintro.py` file, and ONLY those two files, to Gradescope (don't submit `IPolls.sol`).
+Submission 3: You should submit your `Poll.sol` file and your completed `dappintro.py` file, and ONLY those two files, to Gradescope (don't submit `IPoll.sol`).
 All your Solidity code should be in the first file, and you should specifically import the various interfaces.
 Those interface files will be placed in the same directory on Gradescope when you submit.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
 So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in auction.py, etc.).